ZZG-Z/Parallel-GAN/README.md

 |   |---2_B.tif
 |   |---...
 ```

+for different dataset, you should set different "--input_nc".
+For MSAW Dataset with 4 channels SAR image:"--input_nc 4", for other datasets with 3 channels:"--input_nc 3".
 ## Training and Testing
 You could use the following commands for training the Parallal-GAN on SpaceNet.
 As mentioned in our paper, we trained the reconstruction network and translation network respectively.
 The training is devideded into two stages:
 ```